Surly Bob's: The Cellar (2013 - 2018)

-As Savannah's Family Restaurant (2019 - 2021)
+Savannah's Family Restaurant (2019 - 2021)

 On 18 March 2019, the bar reopened as "Savannah's Family Restaurant".
 It served East African and Middle Eastern cuisine, including halal meat (goat, lamb, chicken, and fish), injera, lentils, and a veggie burger.
 It was owned and operated by husband and wife Savannah Perna and Mohamed Mohamed.

 As of May 2019, the Fat Fox Café was considering a move there, having closed its doors on 50 Street on 19 May 2018, due to issues with its premises.

 However, as of October 2020, Savannah's Family Restaurant was still open, now serving hamburgers, wings, and East Indian cuisines, such as samosas and goat curry.
 According to Tripadvisor reviews, "the food is beautifully spiced, hot, and served quickly"; they serve "nice Somali flavors", and the restaurant boasts a "very friendly owner and staff" The restaurant was inspected on 29 October 2020.

 On 21 September 2020, the Yellowknife Chamber of Commerce announced that Savannah's Family Restaurant was nominated for the 2020 "Resilient New Business Award" by the public.
 Until 5 October 2020, members of the public could vote online to select who would receive the award.

 On 5 November 2021, it was announced on Facebook, and subsequently reported by Cabin Radio, that Savannah’s last day of operation would be on 3 December 2021, as the owners were moving their family to Edmonton.

+Safari Foods Family Restaurant and Lounge (2022 - 2024)

+In July 2022, Sureya Luyombo opened Safari Foods Family Restaurant and Lounge, a restaurant serving Indo-African cuisine, in the space vacated by Savannah's.
+Business was affected by the evacuation of the city in the summer of 2023, and the restaurant closed in early 2024, with its final message on its Facebook page appearing on March 25 of that year.

+The Underground (2024–present)

+In October 2024, a new bar, restaurant and performance space, "The Underground", was opened in the space by Gary Michel and Josh Judas, who operated a Dene frybread tacos company called Frybread Kings before opening the restaurant.
+The menu is a blend of Mexican and Indigenous foods.
+The Underground now has a reputation as downtown Yellowknife's "art bar", frequently hosting live music, comedy, burlesque and drag shows.